-

 We are a highly collaborative laboratory, working closely with clinician researchers to reach important outcomes for families with genetic disorders.

-In recent years our research has focused on brain (neurological) and retinal disorders, but we have also worked on infectious diseases such as malaria and tuberculosis (TB).
+Our research is focused on brain (neurological) and retinal disorders, but we have also worked on infectious diseases such as malaria and tuberculosis (TB).
 Our analysis of data produced by new genomic technologies is identifying genetic causes for diseases that have previously proven intractable to analysis.

 Our mission